devshop/typescript-interface-to-builder-class/README.md

 # TypeScript Interface to Builder Class
-A VSCode extension that generates a builder class from a TypeScript interface.
+A Visual Studio Code extension that generates a builder class from a TypeScript interface.